MangoBee/blog/docs/features/Mermaid diagrams.md

   - feature/transformer
 ---

 Quartz supports Mermaid which allows you to add diagrams and charts to your notes.
 Mermaid supports a range of diagrams, such as [flow charts](https://mermaid.js.org/syntax/flowchart.html), [sequence diagrams](https://mermaid.js.org/syntax/sequenceDiagram.html), and [timelines](https://mermaid.js.org/syntax/timeline.html).
-This is enabled as a part of [[Obsidian compatibility]] and can be configured and enabled/disabled from that plugin.
+This is enabled as a part of [Obsidian compatibility](Obsidian%20compatibility.md) and can be configured and enabled/disabled from that plugin.

 By default, Quartz will render Mermaid diagrams to match the site theme.

 > [!warning]
 > Wondering why Mermaid diagrams may not be showing up even if you have them enabled?
-You may need to reorder your plugins so that [[ObsidianFlavoredMarkdown]] is _after_ [[SyntaxHighlighting]].
+You may need to reorder your plugins so that [ObsidianFlavoredMarkdown](ObsidianFlavoredMarkdown.md) is _after_ [SyntaxHighlighting](SyntaxHighlighting.md).

 ## Syntax